 Drop off and Collection.

-Children should arrive at school from 8.50am for a 9.00am registration and collection for all pupils is at 3.15pm.
+Children should arrive at school from 8.40am for 8.50am registration.
+We appreciate that there will be some flexibility over these timings for the first few days.
+In the afternoon collection for all pupils is at 3.20pm.
 Drop off and pick-up for children in Wrens and Skylarks will be on the rear playground.
 Please use the left gate and enter via the side of Wrens classroom onto the rear playground.
-(This will be signposted!)

 What to bring on the first day.